 - DETERMINE THE AMOUNT AND GENERAL LOCATION OF PROTECTED AND UNPROTECTED HOUSING UNITS WITHIN THE STUDY AREA.
 The data used to provide a housing profile are found in the U.S. Census, in DCP's housing permit data files, from agencies owning or operating housing in the area, and through surveys, as indicated below: - Housing units.
-The U.S. Census provides information on numbers of housing units, their size, their occupancy (by renters or owners), and the size of structures in which the units are located.
-As with population information, it is useful to compare census tracts within the study area, the total study area, the borough, and the City, to understand the particular conditions of the study area.
-Trends in housing can also be obtained by comparing the most recent census with the previous one or two decades.
-Where there is reason to suspect that the latest census data are out of date, annual information on new housing units can be obtained from DCP. - Group quarters, hotels, and single-room occupancy hotels (SROs).
-If there is reason to believe that SRO units, group quarters, shelters, or hotel units contain a sizable population of year-round, permanent residents in the study area, it may be appropriate to inventory these units and estimate their residential population.
-This can be done using a field survey, interviewing managers or even desk clerks, and observing the people entering and exiting the building. - Housing status.
-The rent levels of many of the housing units in the City are controlled through several mechanisms: - Rent control, which applies to units that are located in buildings built before 1947 with three or more units and that have been occupied by the same tenant since 1971; - Rent stabilization, which sets the rent of units in buildings of six units or more that were built before 1974 or that have received tax abatements or exemptions under one of several city programs; - Direct public subsidies to the landlord through such means as rent subsidy payments, low-interest mortgages, and/or partial real estate tax exemptions; and - Public ownership.
+The U.S. Census provides information on numbers of housing units, their size, their occupancy (by renters or owners), and the size of struct resin which the units are located.
+As with population information, it is useful to compare census tracts within the study area, the total study area, the borough, and one City, to understand the particular conditions of the study area.
+Thends in housing can also be obtained by comparing the most recent census with the previous one or two decades.
+Where there is reason to suspect that the lates census data are out of date, annual information on the housing units can be obtained from DCP. - o Group quarters, hotels, and single-room occious votels (SROs).
+If there is reason to believe that SRO units, group quarters, shelters, or hotel units contain a sizable population of year-round permanent is sidents in the study area, it may be appropriate to invento whese units and estimate their residential population.
+This can be done using a field survey, interviewing managers or even desk clerks, and observing the needele entering and exting the building. - Housing status.
+The rent levels of humy of the housing units in the City are controlled through several mechanisms. - Rent control which applies to units that are located in buildings built before 1947 with three in more units and that have been occupied by the same tenant sind 1971; - Post stroil zation, which sets the rent of units in buildings of six units or more that were built before 1974 or that have received tax abatements or xer ptions under one of several city programs; - Mandatory Inclusionary Housing, which requires a share of new housing built through certain zoning actions to be permanently affordable.
+More information regarding the Mandatory Inclusionary Housing program is available here; - Direct public subsidies to the landlord through such means as rent subsidy payments, low-interest mortgages, and/or partial real estate tax exemptions; and - Public ownership.